Removal Company Health and Safety Templates, Documents and Guidance.

 Yes, if your business stores or uses hazardous substances, COSHH assessments are legally required.

 Although removal companies are not heavy users of chemicals, substances like fuel, cleaning products, or lubricants and oils for vehicles and equipment may still pose risks.
 A COSHH risk assessment identifies hazards from these substances and sets out safe handling, storage, and PPE requirements.
 We provide COSHH Risk Assessments pre-filled for many commonly used hazardous substances, which can also be customised to cover the specific substances most relevant to your business.
-A blank COSHH risk assessment template is also included for any hazardous substances not yet covered.

 Why is health and safety important for removal companies?